Matty-El/velo-route/README.md

 #### Sections

-#### Landing Page
+#### Home Page

--   VeloRoute logo that links to the home page.
+-   VeloRoute logo with links to the home page.
 -   A navigation menu on the top right of the website hero section that allows the user to navigate the website by clicking the navigation links.
-The navigation menu collapses to a burger icon on smaller devices.
+The navigation menu collapses to a burger icon with sidenav menu on smaller devices.
+Only the navigation links for Home, Routes, Cycling Tips, Log In and Join Us pages are visible to users who are not logged in to the site.
+-   Section one of the Home page includes a hero image and tagline.
--   A call to action button prompting users to join us at VeloRoute.
+-   Section two of the Home page includes introductory text and a call to action button prompting users to join us at VeloRoute.
--   The six most recently added routes are displayed on medium and larger devices and the three most recently added routes are displayed on small devices.
+-   Section three of the Home page includes the six most recently added routes displayed on medium and larger devices and the three most recently added routes are displayed on small devices.

+#### Routes Page

+-   The Routes page displays all routes that have been added to VeloRoute.
+-   There is the option to search routes to find routes matching specific text search criteria.

-#### Join Us Page
+#### Cycling Tips Page

--   The Join Us page has a form for the user to provide their details so that the user can be registered.
--   Upon registration the user's details are stored in the MongoDB database with the password hashed for additional security.
+-   The Cycling Tips page displays cards with cycling tips relating to categories such as bicycle maintenance, saftey and nutrition.
+-   Cycling Tips are added by the administrator user and can not be edited by other users.

 #### Log In Page

--   The log in page provides a form for the user to log in to VeloRoute with the details they provided on registration.
+-   The log in page provides a simple form for the user to log in to VeloRoute with the details they provided on registration.
 -   The user is directed to their profile page when they log in.

+#### Join Us Page

+-   The Join Us page has a simple form for the user to provide their details so that the user can be registered.
+All inputs are validated.
+-   Upon registration the user's details are stored in a MongoDB database with the password hashed for additional security.

 #### Profile Page

--   The profile page displays the logged in user's profile details and the routes they have added which are displayed with the most recently added listed first.
+-   The profile page displays the logged in user's profile details and the routes they have added which are displayed with the most recently added routes listed first.
--   The routes dsplyed can be edited by selecting the edit button or they can be deleted.
+-   The displayed routes can be edited by selecting the edit button or they can be deleted.
+There is a cancel button if the user decides that they do not wish to edit the route which returns the user to their profile page.

-#### Routes Page
+#### Add Routes Page

--   A section with introductory text and a map section with dropdown boxes to select a region and a race.
--   On selecting a region the user is presented with races in that region.
-On selecting a race the information section is populated with details about the race and the map is centred on the race location and a marker added to the map.
+-   The Add Routes page allows users who are logged in to the site to add new routes.
+-   There is a simple input form that has dropdown select options for choosing a route category and difficulty level and input fields for users to add a route name, route image, route description, route distance and a link to the route on the users favourite GPS activity platform, e.g. Strava.

-#### Cycling Tips Page
+#### Add Cycling Tip Page

--   A section with introductory text and a map section with dropdown boxes to select a region and a race.
--   On selecting a region the user is presented with races in that region.
-On selecting a race the information section is populated with details about the race and the map is centred on the race location and a marker added to the map.
+-   The Add Cycling Tips page allows administration users to add new cycling tips to the VeloRoute website.
+-   There is a simple input form that has dropdown select option for choosing a cycling tip category and input fields for the administration user to add a cycling tip name, an image, a cycling tip description and a link to further information related to the cycling tip.

+#### Manage Categories Page

+-   The Manage Categories page allows administration users to add, edit and delete the categories used for the dropdown select options on the Add Route and Add Cycling Tips pages.
+-   The categories are displayed as simple cards categorised by each category type with buttons for adding, editing and deleting the categories

 #### Footer Section

--   This section has copyright wording and links to Facebook, Twitter, YouTube, Instagram and Pinterest social media sites.
+-   This section has information about the VeloRoute team, copyright wording and links to Facebook, Twitter, Instagram and Pinterest social media sites.

 _Note: The social media links currently link to the social media websites and not VeloRoute specific pages_

 #### Future features

 -   The ability for users to add ratings to the routes that have been added.
+-   Additional route categories such as countries to broaden the available search options.
+-   A newsletter for users to sign up to updates relating to VeloRoute.

 ---